Senior Scientist responsible for the development and evaluation of remote sensing applications and techniques for use on high altitude platforms.

 Evaluated the effects of manufacturing defects on the performance of thin foil X-ray reflectors of the type used on the BBXRT flown on NASA’s Astro 1 Space Shuttle mission flown in December 1990.

-Freelance writer (with over 100 articles published) specializing in astronomy and the history of spaceflight.
-Publications include Scientific American, Sky & Telescope, and Ad Astra.
+Freelance writer specializing in astronomy, astrobiology and the history of spaceflight with over 300 contributions to books, websites and print magazines including Scientific American and Sky & Telescope.
 Currently a regular contributor to Centauri Dreams and The Space Review.

 A complete bibliography is available here.